slymane/raytracing/README.md

-# Simple Hardware Ray Tracing - Jagi Natarajan | Eric Slyman
+# Hardware Ray Tracing - Jagi Natarajan | Eric Slyman

 Implementation of ray tracing in both C++ with Vulkan backend and Javascript with WebGL backend with several additional extensions.